Manage every aspect of your school's critical data.

 Any school-sanctioned software or technology implemented inside or outside the classroom should have clear policies in place - to help create a safe digital environment for learning.

-These policies should cover prevention plans and school standards for anything from external cyber-attacks, to cyber bullying.
+These policies should cover prevention plans and school standards for anything from external cyber-attacks to cyberbullying.

 Check out our blog for more ways to improve the security of your school’s IT systems